anupamkliv/FedERA/docs/source/tutorials/encryption.rst

 TLS Server Identification and Encryption
 ========================================

-In the FedERA framework, the client trusts the certificate authority certificate, which subsequently enables trust in the server certificate.
+In FedERA, the client trusts the certificate authority certificate, which subsequently enables trust in the server certificate.
 This is similar to how web browsers handle certificates, where pre-installed public certificate authority certificates establish trust.

 For one-way trust verification (client verifies server identity but not vice versa), the server does not necessarily need to present the CA certificate as part of its certificate chain.
 The server only needs to present enough of the certificate chain for the client to trace it back to a trusted CA certificate.